GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalExchangeType](../../stereotypes.md#SAF_PhysicalExchangeType)

-Specifies the realization of a System Domain Kind on physical domain level.
-It is  used to define exchanges on Physical Interface Connections.
+Design level data / energy / material definitions for exchange on Physical Level, with focus onto the design of the items exchanged (information, material, energy).
+This is the realization of the specification  made System Domain Kinds.
 ## Physical External System
 exposed in viewpoint [Physical Context Definition Viewpoint](../viewpoints/Physical-Context-Definition-Viewpoint.md)